ParisTravelPlanner.com Logo Day Excursions from Paris, France

 Chartres

-Though not as well known as Notre-Dame de Paris, the Cathédrale de Notre-Dame de Chartres is thought by many to be even more beautiful—especially its splendid stained glass.
-You can visit it in a long afternoon.
+Though not as well known as Notre-Dame de Paris, the Cathédrale Notre-Dame de Chartres is thought by many to be even more beautiful—especially its splendid stained glass.
+You can visit it on a day trip or, better yet, overnight.
 More...

 Giverny

 Claude Monet lived and painted in Giverny, 75 km (47 miles) northwest of Paris, for 43 years, and many of the period's greatest artists visited and worked here as well.
-You can see his gardens, house, and more in a half-day or a day.
+You can see his gardens, house, and more in a half-day or a full-day excursion.
 More...

 Fontainebleau